-As is the case with many beginners, “mastering” the pickleball serve has been a challenge.
-What makes in even more challenging, however, is the fact that several of the people at the senior center are telling my dad that he has an illegal serve – and he needs to change his serving motion.
-Shown immediately below is a video of the serve.
+As is the case with many beginners, “mastering” the pickleball serve had been a challenge.
+What made it even more challenging, however, was the fact that several of the people at the senior center were telling my dad that he had an illegal serve – and he needed to change his serving motion.
+Shown immediately below is a video of his volley serve.
 Is it a legal serve?
 Or is it an illegal serve?

-Let’s Go to the Videotape – How my Dad Hits his Pickleball Serve
+Let’s Go to the Videotape – How my Dad Hits his Pickleball Volley Serve

 Last week I visited my parents and played with them for the first time since they picked up the sport.
-Like any good son, I videotaped my Dad’s serve to better determine its legality – or illegality as some have said.
-Before analyzing the motion from the videotape, here’s what the 2021 International Federation of Pickleball Official Tournament Rulebook says about the serve:
+Like any good son, I videotaped my Dad’s volley serve to better determine its legality – or illegality as some have said.
+Before analyzing the motion from the videotape, here’s what the 2022 International Federation of Pickleball Official Tournament Rulebook says about the volley serve: